salesforce/sloop/README.md

 In this mode, data is written to a memory-backed volume and is discarded after each run.
 To preserve the data, you can host-mount /data with something like `-v /data/:/some_path_on_host/`

+## Backup & Restore

+> This is an advanced feature.
+Use with caution.

+To download a backup of the database, navigate to http://localhost:8080/data/backup

+To restore from a backup, start `sloop` with the `-restore-database-file` flag set to the backup file downloaded in the previous step.
+When restoring, you may also wish to set the `-disable-kube-watch=true` flag to stop new writes from occurring and/or the `-context` flag to restore the database into a different context.

 ## Contributing

 Refer to [CONTRIBUTING.md](CONTRIBUTING.md)<br>